-Business combinations are accounted for using the acquisition method.
+Business combinations are accounted for using the acquisition method when control is transferred to the Bank.
 The cost of an acquisition is measured as the aggregate of the consideration transferred, measured at acquisition date fair value and the amount of any non-controlling interest in the acquiree.
 For each business combination, the Bank elects whether it measures the non-controlling interest in the acquiree either at fair value or at the proportionate share of the acquiree's identifiable net assets.
 This accounting policy choice is applied consistently to all similar business combination transactions.
 Acquisition costs incurred are expensed and included in other expenses in the consolidated statement of comprehensive income.